FardaTeam/gilanikar-documentation/Docs/members/api/job/apply-module-plan.md

-# Upload Image for specified job
+# Apply a module with specified plan

 [**Authentication Required**](link-to-authentication)